dwhiffing/fury/content/nato/us/navy/amphibious/usmc-air/body.md

-**KC-130**: The USMC uses the venerable C-130 Hercules almost exclusively in the ‘Tanker’ role, light tactical transport is also conducted but they rely on the USN and USAF to provide surge tactical transport when needed.
+**KC-130**: The USMC uses the venerable C-130 Hercules almost exclusively in the ‘Tanker’ role, light tactical transport is also conducted but they rely on the USN and USAF to provide surge tactical transport as required.
 Pilot and crew training is also conducted with the USAF, although specific air to air refuelling and currency training is conducted by VMGRT-253.
 Because of the deployed nature of USMC forces there is a need for deployed KC-130 elements throughout the globe to support Amphibious Ready Groups (ARG) and other elements – this support is almost always provided by VMGR-252 which usually has between 10 and 20 KC-130s deployed.
-Three versions of the ‘Hurc’ are in use in 1994;
-legacy KC-130F which date from the 1960’s, improved KC-130R and the latest KC-130T with updated avionics.
+Three versions of the ‘Hurc’ are in use; legacy KC-130F which date from the 1960’s, improved KC-130R and the latest KC-130T with updated avionics.

 | USMC Aircraft |                 |                         |             |         |